Cat Fleas On Humans & Pets

 Scratching the bite site breaks the skin and causes it to scab over.
 Infected skin lesions often form and permanent scarring is a direct consequence.

-So this makes sense so far but what happens if you swallow a flea?
+So this makes sense so far and we understand now that cat fleas ON humans is bad news – but what happens if you swallow a flea?

 Probably nothing – but suppose you are a child and your digestive system is not so robust as a healthy adult – guess what’s coming in with the infected flea?